Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/physics/fluid.rst

 Repulsion Factor
    How strongly the fluid tries to keep from clustering (factor of stiffness).
-   Check box sets repulsion as a factor of stiffness.
+   Checkbox sets repulsion as a factor of stiffness.
 Stiff Viscosity
    Creates viscosity for expanding fluid.
-Check box sets this to be a factor of normal viscosity.
+Checkbox sets this to be a factor of normal viscosity.
 Interaction Radius
    Fluid's interaction radius.
-Check box sets this to be a factor of 4 × *particle size*.
+Checkbox sets this to be a factor of 4 × *particle size*.
 Rest Density
    Density of fluid when at rest.
-Check box sets this to be a factor of default density.
+Checkbox sets this to be a factor of default density.

 Springs